Table of contentsClick link to navigate to the desired location

 - Limited accuracy and detail compared to other 3D printing methods, such as stereolithography (SLA).

-- Not all materials are suitable for FDM printing due to melting temperature and layer adhesion requirements.
+- Not all materials are suitable for FDM printing due to requirements for melting temperature and adhesion between layers.

 FDM is a very common type of printing, but when choosing a printer, one should consider 3D printing technologies for specific tasks.